xyxj1024/xyxj1024.github.io/_posts/2022-09-26-pattern-matching-sml.md

 ### <code>longest_string1()</code>

 Write a function that takes a <code>string list</code> and returns the longest <code>string</code> in the list.
-If the list is empty, return <code>""</code>.
+If the list is empty, return empty string <code>""</code>.
 In the case of a tie, return the string closest to the beginning of the list:

 ```sml
 val longest_string1 =